phquang98/webdev_project019/README.md

 # Webdev Project 19

 Last updated: 21/07/2020
-A code exercise done to remind my mind after so many time not coding.
+A code exercise done to remind my mind.

 ## :smile: **Getting Started/Brief Description**

+A website that fetch questions and quizzes from a [public API](https://opentdb.com/api_config.php) and be presented for users to solve by clicking the right answer.

 ## :computer: **Prerequisites/Built With/Technologies used**

 - React
-  - `create-react-app` with `typescript` option
+  - Create React App with `typescript` option
-  - `style-components`
+  - `style-components` module
+  - Axios
-  - `axios`
+  - ESLint + Prettier
 - Typescript

 ## :page_facing_up: **Installing/Running**

+- `npm i`
+- `npm start`

 ## :car: **Deployment**

+**This was intentionally left blank.**

 ## :memo: **Notes**